 There are a lot of ZenML project videos on YouTube, and lots of them are held by their official profile, which you can find here.
 There are also some implemented tutorial projects, which can be downloaded from the command interface itself and then grabbing the guides to implement your own project, and the how-to is here.

 Basically, you can run `zenml example list` and pick one of the available examples to download into your current directory by typing `zenml example pull quickstart`.

-Metaflow is by far the one with the least material available.
-The documentation is quite short, with little to no code samples.
-There are some videos available on Youtube showing some implementations, like this one, but it seems that there are no full courses available.
-There is also a split in material because Metaflow is the only one here that can be run in R and in Python, so there are learning material illustration implementations in both of them.
+Metaflow has less video material and courses than its competitors.
+Although, again, the Outerbounds blog provides plenty of reading materials about the tool and its environment, including examples and code samples.
+There are some videos available on Youtube showing some implementations, like this one: Metaflow: The ML Infrastructure at Netflix, but it seems until the day this post was written that there are no full courses available.
+There is also a split in material because Metaflow is the only one here that can be run in R and in Python, so there is learning material illustrating implementations in both of them.

 Kedro: nodes and pipelines

 Kedro has a code structure defined by nodes and pipelines.
 Every node is a Python function.
 Pipelines are the orchestration of the nodes, specifying all inputs, outputs, and parameters of your pipeline.
 It basically describes which data gets into each node, what are the outputs, and what are the next steps.

 There is no need to specify which node comes before the next one.
 Kedro automatically orchestrates the execution order of your whole pipeline (if there ain’t no conflicts in the execution, such a datasource be both input and output from the same node).
 This way, if your data structure remains the same, your sources may vary without the need to change the main code.
 Also, it allows you to see what is happening in each step of the pipeline, since the intermediate data is being stored.